RevenueCat/purchases-capacitor/README.md

 ## Entitlements

 An entitlement represents features or content that a user is "entitled" to.
 With Entitlements, you can set up your available in-app products remotely and control their availability without the need to update your app.
 For more information on configuring entitlements, look at our [entitlements documetation](https://docs.revenuecat.com/docs/entitlements).

-## Sample App

-We've added an example in this project showing a simple example using _Purchases_ with the RevenueCat backend.
-Note that the pre-registered in app purchases in the demo apps are for illustration purposes only and may not be valid in App Store Connect.
-[Set up your own purchases](https://docs.revenuecat.com/docs/entitlements) with RevenueCat when running the example.

 ## Next Steps